SystemsApproach/ops/intro.rst

 that implements X running at all times.

-Kubernetes also provides mechanisms that can be used to configure microservices when they start up, which because of the role they play in cloud management, we will describe in more detail as they are introduced in later chapters.
+Kubernetes also provides mechanisms that can be used to configure microservices when they start up, including *ConfigMaps*, *Secrets*, and *Operators*.
+Because of the role they play in cloud management, we discuss these mechanisms in more detail as they are introduced in later chapters.

 .. _reading_k8s:
 .. admonition:: Further Reading